 Plymouth Tap Operations

-Purchased in 1920, this was the site of the dilapidated Holbrook and Hardenbergh gristmill originally constructed in 1845.
+Purchased in 1920, the site of the dilapidated Holbrook and Hardenbergh gristmill was originally constructed in 1845.
 A new building was put in place in 1923.
 Initially, generator cutouts were produced but that operation was soon moved to the Phoenix Plant.
 Plymouth became the source of 95% of the Ford Motor Company’s taps.
 Taps are used for forming internal screw threads.
 Plymouth tap operations were transferred to Waterford in 1948.
 Today the site is utilized by Wayne County for storage.